gcp-development/event-streaming-platform/kafka-setup/README.md

   <li><a href="https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/" target="_blank">kubectl</a></li>
 </ul>

  Our local development environment is done using minikube to emulate a similar [kubernetes](https://kubernetes.io/) setup.
 Two images are used for this effect [confluent](https://www.confluent.io/) [cp-zookeeper/Community licensed](https://hub.docker.com/r/confluentinc/cp-zookeeper) and [cp-kafka//Community licensed](https://hub.docker.com/r/confluentinc/cp-kafka).
+This setup is composed by a single node(Zookeeper) and a single broker cluster(Kafka)

 ### Table of Contents
 <ul>